Ingredients

 - Store leftovers in an airtight container in the fridge for up to 5 days.
 Leftover sliced corned beef can be used to make a delicious Reuben sandwich or corned beef hash.

-- Rinse and pat the brisket dry with paper towels.
+- Preheat the oven to 350℉.
+Rinse and pat the brisket dry with paper towels.

 - Add the onions and garlic to the bottom of a 6-quart Dutch oven (or larger) and place the corned beef brisket on top.
+Arrange the potatoes and carrots around the brisket.

 - Pour your liquid of choice (broth, beer or water) over the vegetables.
 The brisket will not be fully submerged.
+Place the cabbage wedges alongside the brisket and sprinkle these with salt and pepper.

 - Place the lid on the Dutch oven and cook in the preheated oven for 3 hours or until the meat and vegetables are very tender.